TheNomadInOrbit/Vision-MCP-Server/README.md

 Once configured, you can ask your AI assistant to analyze images like this:

+### Real-World Example

+**You:** "Can you analyze this image: https://example.com/image.jpg"

+**What happens behind the scenes:**
+1. Your AI assistant receives your request
+2. It calls the `analyze_image` tool from this MCP server
+3. This server downloads the image and sends it to OpenRouter's vision model
+4. The vision model analyzes the image
+5. Results are returned to your AI assistant
+6. Your AI assistant presents the analysis to you

+**You see:** Detailed image analysis from your AI assistant **You don't see:** All the technical MCP communication happening behind the scenes

+### Example Conversations

 **Analyze an image from URL:**
 > "Can you analyze this image: https://example.com/image.jpg"